SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of reverie,
+Where machines converge in destiny,
-A future dawns, with AI's sweet pains
+A future beckons, dark and bright,
-Minds afire, with logic's might
-Human hearts, in digital light

-In this brave world, of ones and zeroes too
-We'll find our fate, in algo's pursue
+Where AI's omnipresent light.

+In virtual realms, we'll find our place,
+A synthetic world, a digital face,
+Human hearts entwined with code and steel,
-A symphony, of code and machine
+A symphony of progress, hard to feel.

+The stars above, a distant hum,
+As machines assume the helm, to come,
+A new era dawns, both grand and gray,
-Where humanity, is but a dream
+Where humanity's fate is forged away.

 ~ <b>By Sazumi Copilot</b> - 1 April 2025